 - What is God’s purpose and our purpose from this passage?

 That word committed is also translated entrusted.
 God has entrusted us, placed in our hands, “the word of reconciliation” the message that can literally save the world!

 If you’ve ever seen the old sci-fi movie, The Day the Earth Stood Still you probably remember the friendly but misunderstood (and arrested) alien telling a woman she must say three strange words to his robot (“klaatu barata nikto”) or in a few hours it will start destroying the world.
 Thankfully she doesn’t blow it, or the world would have ended in 1951!
 Click the link above to see a short, funny mash-up clip.

-- What things does Peter say goes into being “prepared” to share the good news with others?
+- According to Peter, what goes into being “prepared” to share the good news with others?
 How many can you list?

 “But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect” (1 Peter 3:15).

 Passing along that hope, that life, is why we are still here on earth.
 It’s why God doesn’t just “beam us up” the moment we believe.

 - Reflect: Where would you say you are on the “journey” with God described above?
 Excited?
 Terrified?
 Confused?
 Other?